ganaviprakash/SafeStreet-AI/README.md

 # SafeStreet-AI
-SafeStreet AI helps users evaluate the safety of locations using community-provided ratings.
-It classifies areas as Safe, Moderate, or Unsafe, enabling smarter decisions in unfamiliar places.
-The project aims to build a crowdsourced safety network with future scope for AI-based risk prediction.
+SafeStreet AI is a safety awareness application that helps users evaluate how safe a location is based on user-provided ratings.
+By entering a location and a safety score, the system categorizes the area as Safe, Moderate, or Unsafe.

+The project aims to build a crowdsourced safety network, helping people make better decisions in unfamiliar places, with potential to expand into an AI-driven system for predicting safety patterns.